airalab/learning-center/en/lesson_6_wallet.md

 # Ethereum Wallet - Lesson 6

-In previous lessons we have created `Shares`, `Credits`, `EthToken`.
+We created `Shares`, `Credits`, `EthToken` in the previous lessons.
 This is our basic assets.
 Now we will create `Market` to support the asset exchange.

 Find the `Aira BuilderMarket` builder in the `Factory Core` contract.
 Please check previous lessons if you don't know how to do that.